silentbicycle/sidereal/README.md

 control whenever reading/writing on a socket would block.
 (Typically, this would yield to a coroutine scheduler.)

+The commands available are closely based on the official [command reference][].

+Normal Redis commands return (false, error) on error.
+If the connection is closed, Sidereal will make one attempt to reconnect.
+If that fails, it will return (false, "closed").

-The proxy table provides syntactic sugar for basic usage:
+The proxy interface provides syntactic sugar for basic usage:

     c = sidereal.connect()
     local pr = c:proxy()